polterguy/magic.lambda.sockets/README.md

 * __[sockets.connection.enter-group]__ - Associates the current connection _only_ with the specified group
 * __[sockets.connection.leave-group]__ - De-associates the current connection with the specified group

-Notice, if the user has other connections that are associated with the same groups, none of the other connections will be modified in any ways.
+If the user has additional connections, none of the other connections will be modified in any ways.
 Also realise that both of these slots can _only_ be used from within a Hyperlambda file executed through a SignalR socket connection somehow.
 Below is an example.

 ```
 // Retrieving connectionId